-- Companies in which Royal Swinkels Family Brewers Holding has minority-ownership.
-Minority-ownership is defined as companies that Royal Swinkels Family Brewers Holding N.V. directly or indirectly owns, in which it controls less than 50% of the voting rights. - 2.
-Following a merger and acquisition, information will, insofar as feasible, be recognized from the first full reporting year.
-This is in line with the financial reporting.
+- Companies in which Royal Swinkels has minorityownership.
+Minority-ownership is defined as companies that Royal Swinkels Holding N.V. directly or indirectly owns, in which it controls less than 50% of the voting rights. - 2.
+Following a merger and acquisition, information will, insofar as feasible, be recognized from the first

-- 3. Licensed breweries.
+- full reporting year.
+This is in line with the financial reporting. - Licensed breweries.
 There are countries in which we have licensed breweries owned by others to produce our brands.
-For example, Bavaria beer in Russia because of the transport distance and import regulations.
 However, we do not own a licensed brewery and therefore have no full insight into and influence on the performance data of a brewery. - 4.
-Swinkels Family Brewers Holding N.V. is head of the group with direct and indirect participations.
+Royal Swinkels Holding N.V. is head of the group with direct and indirect participations.
 We include participations of our group that perform operational activities of brewing, malting and soft drinks production.
-Commercial activities such as service, trade, local sales, wholesale hospitality establishment are not in scope, like they were in former years.
+Commercial activities such as service, trade, real estate, local sales, wholesale hospitality establishment are not in scope. - 5.
+Non-HR data of offices in France and Italy are excluded because these locations are not material.